mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectArgument.md

 ![](./gif/arg5.gif)

-Please also pay attention to the fact that logical lines can extend over multiple "physical" lines.
-In such a case, as illustrated by the last example in the gif, physical lines still determine the line to which above/below refer  and result and  alternatives from that physical line will be prioritized, but alternatives will also be offered from  the whole logical line!
-Other than that like case one.
+Though if we want to be more precise, we count lines that contain the beginning of function calls! this is important because logical lines can extend over multiple "physical" lines.
+The last example in the gif contains such an example, physical lines still determine the line to which above/below refer  and result and  alternatives from that physical line will be prioritized, but alternatives will also be offered from  the whole logical line!

 ## Case three